-A content strategy drives your inbound marketing initiatives, keeping you on track and focused in a way that brings customers to your site.
+A content strategy drives most inbound marketing efforts, keeping you on track and focused in a way that brings customers to your site.

 Your strategy is your blueprint.
 According to IMPACT content trainer Jen Barrell, “A content strategy is a full-company document that illustrates how the content the organization creates will impact every facet of the business.”